 Adjustments for sweet tooths and non-sweet tooths

-When I was preparing this banoffee pie, I made some adjustments to the original recipe and reduced the toffee, and increased the biscuit crumbs (I used McVities) as my husband is not a huge fan of all things sweet.
-For those of you who are major sweet tooths then you can always increase the toffee filling or sliced bananas.
+When I was preparing this banoffee pie, I made some adjustments to the original recipe, reduced the toffee, and increased the biscuit crumbs (I used McVities), as my husband is not a huge fan of all things sweet.
+For those of you who have a major sweet tooth, you can always increase the toffee filling or sliced bananas.
 If the toffee filling still isn’t sweet enough for you, you can always mix brown sugar or confectioners’ sugar into the filling in a medium bowl over low heat.

 - Pie Base

 - Digestive biscuit (use McVities if possible) – 300 gram / 10.5 oz

 - Butter (melt)- 200 gram / 7 oz

 - Sweetened Condensed Milk – 1 can (~500g, can make 2 portions)

 - Rolling Pin